LucasMorettoRodrigues/Restaurant-Page/README.md

 Restaurant page created with HTML5, CSS3 and JS.

-To make buildilg this site more fun, I used references to the movie The Matrix.
+To make building this site more fun, I used references to the movie The Matrix.

 This project was completed for The Odin Project Javascript Restaurant Page Assignment.
 The aim of the project was to make a functional multi page Restaurant website using WebPack to bundle files.